Zen Internet: History

 Zen Internet was founded in 1995 by Richard Tang (then Managing Director, now CEO) after a drink in the pub, and was one of the first ISPs in the United Kingdom.
 Zen began by providing Internet access to schools and small businesses in the Rochdale area.

 In February 2008, the company announced they would not be speaking to or partnering with Phorm, a controversial advertising company hoping to purchase user data from UK Internet service providers.

 In April 2008, Zen Internet moved all its employees from their purpose-built HQ on Moss Bridge Road in Rochdale into the much larger Sandbrook House offices located at Sandbrook Park (Rochdale), a move part funded by the North West Regional Development Agency.

 In August 2008, after the BBC proposed changing their content delivery provider for their iPlayer streaming service, Zen Internet warned that costs would increase once the move to Level3 was complete.

 Zen provides broadband to both businesses and home users.
 They were one of the early ISPs to offer 'self-install ADSL' and designed their network not to rely on other providers for backbone.
 Zen Internet are currently a member of the CISAS (Communication and Internet Services Adjudication Scheme), an alternative dispute resolution scheme giving access to independent and speedy conflict resolution.

+In December 2025, it was announced that Zen had agreed to acquire the UK consumer broadband customer base of Lit Fibre, following Lit Fibre’s decision to exit the retail internet access market.
+The transaction involved the migration of Lit Fibre’s customers to Zen Internet, with the transition expected to begin in January 2026.